CliMA/ClimaCoupler.jl/docs/src/timestepping.md

 # Coupled Simulations & Timestepping

-`ClimaCoupler` organizes coupled models and their execution via the [`CoupledSimulation`](@ref) interface.
+`ClimaCoupler.jl` organizes coupled models and their execution via the [`CoupledSimulation`](@ref) interface.
 An implementation of a [`CoupledSimulation`](@ref), like any CliMA simulation, must implement a [`ClimaCoupler.step!`](@ref) method, which in this context specifies